Data Selection for LLM Alignment Using Fine-Grained Preferences: Using Fine-Grained Preference from A Data Selection View

 \subsection{Selection Insight from PD Term}

-The key distinction between DPO and our DMPO is the PD term, which functions as an implicit data weighting mechanism.
-We analyze two opposing scenarios to provide an intuitive understanding of its role: \begin{itemize} \item $\Delta\phi_k(z)>0$: A positive PD term indicates that the sub-preference signal of aspect $k$ conflicts with the majority of other aspects.
+The key distinction between DPO and DFPO is the PD term, which functions as an implicit data weighting mechanism.
+We analyze two opposing scenarios to provide an intuition of its role: \begin{itemize} \item $\Delta\phi_k(z)>0$: A positive PD term indicates that the sub-preference of aspect $k$ conflicts with the majority of other aspects.
 Forcing the model to learn from such a sample may be detrimental to overall behavior.
-The positive PD term in DMPO reduces the sample's impact on the loss, thereby mitigating the preference margin. \item $\Delta\phi_k(z)<0$: A negative PD term suggests the sub-preference signal of this data aligns well with the consensus of others, potentially a high-quality, reliable sample.
-The negative PD term in DMPO up-weights the sample's priority, reinforcing the log-probability margin. \end{itemize} Our analysis reveals that the PD term implicitly re-weights samples by measuring the consensus or conflict among fine-grained preference aspects.
-Despite its potential, DMPO still faces practical challenges, such as high computational cost and the risk of instability from unavailable or unreliable reward models.
-However, given the varying value and importance of samples, a natural question arises: can we devise a strategy to pre-emptively filter the dataset?
-Such a strategy would aim to curate a high-quality subset that improves alignment performance while enhancing training efficiency.
+The positive PD term in DFPO reduces the sample's impact on the loss, thereby mitigating the preference margin. \item $\Delta\phi_k(z)<0$: A negative PD term suggests the sub-preference of this data aligns well with the consensus of others, potentially a high-quality, reliable sample.
+The negative PD term in DFPO up-weights the sample's priority, reinforcing the log-probability margin. \end{itemize} The analysis above reveals that the PD term implicitly re-weights samples by measuring the consensus or conflict among fine-grained preference aspects.
+Despite its potential, DFPO still faces practical challenges, such as high computational cost and the risk of instability from unavailable or unreliable reward models.
+However, given the varying value and importance of samples, a potential solution arises: \emph{Can we design a strategy to filter the dataset in advance?
+Such a strategy aims to curate a high-quality subset to improve alignment performance while enhancing training efficiency.}